qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 In a typical solution, all services are deployed on the server side.

+!!!
+Note
-**Note:** We describe how to configure the core components for things like authorization, data loading, and document distribution in separate tutorials.
+  We describe how to configure the core components for things like authorization, data loading, and document distribution in separate tutorials.

 ## Before you begin